Things to Know About Profit Prior to Incorporation

 10 | Tax Audit fee | 9 |

-Create a statement that details how profits were calculated for both the pre- and post-corporation periods.
+Create a statement detailing how profits were calculated for pre- and post-corporation periods.

 Answer: